Resources

 • Quotes & PDF menus β€” a dietary key and (if any are used) an amber allergen key print automatically.
 Each menu row shows dietary badges plus a "contains: …" caption under the dish name.

-• Chef dockets β€” codes appear next to each item, and allergens are shown in bold amber so the kitchen can scan for risk at a glance
+• Chef dockets β€” codes appear next to each item, and allergens are shown in bold amber so the kitchen can scan for risk at a glance.
+Dietary codes and allergens can each be switched off here, see below

 • Event brief β€” dietary information is included for each item